tboenig/page2page/README.md

 Attention
 -------------------------------
 The transformation is not a conversation into PAGE XML.
-This transformation deletes the proprietary Transkribus elements.
+This transformation deletes the proprietary Transkribus elements at first.
 Important information in custom attributes is not converted to type values.
 An example:

 **TanskribusPage**
 ```xml